backand/docs/source/includes/_backand_features.md

   ]
 }
 ```

+There are three types of expressions in a NoSQL query:

+* an `AND` expression, combining two conditions using a logical `AND`
+* an `OR` expression, combining two conditions using a logical `OR`
+* a `UNION` query, which combines the results of two distinct queries into a single result set.

+Below, we'll look at each type in turn.

+#### AND expressions

+An AND expression is a simple combination of conditions, not requiring a specific keyword to invoke.
+It is the default behavior for condition lists, and requires only that you separate each condition by a comma character.
+Each condition is then combined using a logical `AND`.
+An AND expression is JSON of the form `{'A: condition, B: condition, ... }`

+For example, to retrieve all employees that are 25-years-old, a Sales manager, AND live in Boston, you could use the sample `AND` query on the right.

+#### OR expressions

+An OR expression is defined as a `$or` field, followed by an array of comparison conditions, which are then combined using logical `OR` operators.
+It has the general form `{ $or: [ Expression1, Expression2, ...   ] }`.
+Any number of conditions can be provided for the $or expression.
+For example, use the sample `OR` query to the right to find all offices that are either larger than 30 employees, or located in Palo Alto.

+#### UNION queries
 A UNION query combines the results of multiple queries into a single result set.
 It is defined as a `#union` field, followed by an array of subqueries to combine.
 It has the general form of `{ $union: [ Query1, Query2, ...   ] }`.
-The query to the right, for example, combines a query looking for employees with a budget of 20 OR a location like Palo Alto with a query that retrieves the city and country fields for all entries in the `Person` table with the name "john", limiting the results to 11 records.
+The sample `UNION` query to the right, for example, combines a query looking for employees with a budget of 20 OR a location like Palo Alto with a query that retrieves the city and country fields for all entries in the `Person` table with the name "john", limiting the results to 11 records.
 The end result will combine both queries into a single response object.

 ### Conditions on Fields